Short of time?

 24.2 Smart Credit provides a 12-month facility which you can draw upon as and when you need it.
 You must pay at least the monthly minimum amount and, at the end of the term, all the outstanding money that you have borrowed.

 24.3 Borrowers must pay interest to the Lenders and a Platform Charge to Chip.
 How much is subject to eligibility and is set out in the Borrower’s credit agreement.

 24.4 By default, activating Smart Credit instructs Chip to set up a repayment goal and, if you have any outstanding balance, to transfer a proportion of each Save to your repayment goal.
-You may choose the proportion of each Save that you wish to move to your repayment goal, subject to a minimum of 20%.
+We will set this at 5.5% of the amount borrowed or £40, whichever is the greater.
+You may change the proportion of each Save that you wish to move to your repayment goal, subject to a minimum equal to the anticipated interest due.

 24.5 You may use all or any of the funds in your repayment goal to repay money that you owe at any time.
 Payments will be applied against any accrued interest and then in reducing the principal amount of your loan(s).
 You will be not be able to withdraw or redeem funds in your repayment goal unless your Smart Credit balance has been reduced to zero.

 24.6 Chip will collect payments from Borrowers in the following order: